oglimmer/recipes/burger.md

 ### Onions

 You can either use raw onions or grilled onions.
 I prefer grilled onions.
 Just grill your onion slices before doing anything else.

+### Lettuce

+I think Lettuce is optional, while it brings some crunchy and freshness, it also makes the burger way harder to eat because it makes the burger unstable.

 ### A hotter spread